Welcome to Sisk-a-dee

 Greetings to all from Gunnison, Colorado.

-The Gunnison Sage-grouse viewing season at the Waunita Watchable Wildlife Site kicks off on 1 April 2019.
+The Gunnison Sage-grouse viewing season at the Waunita Watchable Wildlife Site kicks off on 1 April 2021.
 No viewing is permitted prior to 1 April and no viewing is permitted outside of the Watchable Wildlife Site!
+The watchable wildlife site closes on April 30 and is also closed from 11-17 April.
 The lek area is surrounded by private property and birders attempting to view the grouse alongside the county road risk harassing Gunnison Sage-grouse.
 This is the only site where Gunnison Sage-grouse viewing is permitted on public or private land in the Gunnison Basin.
 Your help in following viewing protocols is essential to reduce disturbance to the birds and allow the site to remain open in future years.

 Sisk-a-dee and its partners are concerned that birders begin to deviate from the viewing protocols established to protect the Gunnison Sage-grouse.
 Many conservation groups including birding organizations supported the recent listing of the Gunnison Sage-grouse as a Threatened Species.
 I am encouraging all of you to conduct Gunnison Sage-grouse viewing with the utmost integrity of ethics.
-Currently there are less than 4,000 Gunnison Sage-grouse in existence world-wide with 87% in the Gunnison Basin.
+The 2020 lek counts revealed that currently there are less than 2,500 Gunnison Sage-grouse in existence world-wide with 87% in the Gunnison Basin.
 The loss of one lek is a substantial blow.
 In the 1990s, one lek was depleted due to lek viewing activities.
 If the Waunita lek continues to fade and the birds move farther away from their traditional lek, it is very unlikely that another watchable wildlife site will be established.
 The birding community advocates for grouse protection and all are ambassadors for the Gunnison Sage-grouse.

 Please feel free to contact Sisk-a-dee at 970-641-3959 or firstname.lastname@example.org if you would like to discuss the issue or have questions about your visit.
-As in the past, a viewing trailer is available for reservation or you can view the lek from your vehicle starting at least one hour before sunrise from 1 April to 15 May on open dates.
+This season the viewing trailer is NOT available for reservation but you can view the lek from your vehicle starting at least one hour before sunrise from 1-10 April and from 18-30 April.
+The site closes on 1 May, 2021 (no viewing on that date).
 Please keep in mind that the viewing site opens on April 1 and no viewing is permitted at the site or along the county road prior to that date.
 No overnight camping is allowed at the site.

 The Waunita Watchable Wildlife Site is managed cooperatively by Sisk-a-dee, Western Colorado University, Colorado Parks and Wildlife, the Gunnison Basin Sage-grouse Strategic Committee, and Gunnison County, including the sheriff's department.